chaos-mesh/website/versioned_docs/version-2.6.7/simulate-jvm-application-chaos-in-physical-nodes.md

       --uid string         the experiment ID
 ```

+#### Example for triggering faults by setting Byteman configuration files

 First, based on the specific Java program and referring to [the Byteman rule language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language), write a rule configuration file.
 For example:

 ```txt